• Skip to primary navigation

 This Pinterest pin shows Penne al Baffo on a white plate garnished with parsley with the words Penne al Baffo and the URL www.twocloveskitchen.com.

-This Penne al Baffo is coated in a concentrated tomato and cream sauce with garlic, shallot, thin-sliced pancetta, and topped with parsley.
+This Penne al Baffo recipe has penne pasta that's coated in a concentrated tomato and cream sauce with garlic, shallot, thin-sliced pancetta or ham, and topped with parsley.
 It is an extra decadent dish everyone will love!

 Jump to Recipe - Print Recipe